komaldevnani/finance-tracker/README.md

 * Configuration

 * Database creation

+    Stock and user table, where a user can have multiple stocks and a stock can be tracked by multiple users.
+    Many to many association.
 * Database initialization

 * How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+* Services (job queues, cache servers, search engines, etc.) iex api
 * Deployment instructions

 * ...